 Camping vacations in the middle of nature: The Westerwald Lake District with its seven lakes is the perfect destination for people who like to spend their vacations in the fresh air and want to have a sustainable vacation.
-At an altitude of 400 meters, you can swim, row and pedal boats, windsurf, stand-up paddle, hike and bike - all in harmony with nature.
+At an altitude of 400 meters, you can swim, row and pedal boats, hike and bike - all in harmony with nature.
 We present you the highlights:

 The seven idyllic lakes on the plateau between Hachenburg and Montabaur seem as if they have been there since time immemorial.
 But they were created artificially.
 In the 12th century, monks dammed up the first small ponds in the marshy area for fish farming.
 500 years later, shortly after the Thirty Years' War, Count Friedrich III zu Wied expanded the ponds into the seven ponds of the Westerwald Lake District.
 A wise and foresighted benefit for people, plants and animals.
 Today, the ponds, which are connected by inlets and outlets, are home to rare wading birds and waterfowl such as red-necked and black-necked grebes, endangered fish such as bitterling, and plants such as the blue sky ladder.